honeytrap/honeytrap-docs/docs/development/index.md

 }
 ```

-Some services need to store data, you can make use of **storage.Namespace**, which will enables a key/value store where data (like pairs, certificates) can be stored.
+Some services need to store data, you can make use of **storage.Namespace**, which will enable a key/value store where data (like pairs, certificates) can be stored.

 ```go
 func Storage() (*sshStorage, error) {